DreadedKane/TheSeersChoice/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: The bug report issue template is designed to provide a clear and concise format for reporting bugs in The Seer's Choice.
-The template includes fields for the bug description, steps to reproduce the bug, expected and actual results, and additional information such as screenshots and log files.
-By using this template, users can provide detailed information about the issue, making it easier for developers to identify and fix the problem.
+about: The bug report issue template for The Seer's Choice GitHub repository provides a structured format for reporting bugs and issues in the game.
 title: ''
 labels: ''
 assignees: ''